jeffalstott/powerlaw/README.rst

     print results.power_law.xmin
     R, p = results.distribution_compare('power_law', 'lognormal')

-For the simplest, typical use cases, that tells you everything you need to know.
 For more explanation, understanding, and figures, see the working paper, which illustrates all of powerlaw's features.
 For details of the math, see Clauset et al. 2007, which developed these methods.